oreillyross/coding-patterns/README.md

-# coding-patterns
+# coding-patterns to help as an aide-memoire

-✔️ = marked as easy

-🚴‍♂️ = hard

-🚩 = solved with two pointers

-🗃️ = Greedy Algorithm

-♻️ = recursive solution

-🔗 = Linked List

 ## Online tools to practice for technical interviews